Probiotic-Rich Foods in India: Benefits, Best Time to Eat & Safety Tips Skip to content

 • If it feels too sour or causes discomfort, avoid it

-Idli And Dosa Batter-Based Foods
+Idli and Dosa Batter-Based Foods

 Fermented batter is a strong part of Indian eating.
 Still, these foods are usually cooked, and cooking can reduce live cultures.